vROPS – How to monitor VM uptime using vSphere Tags

 Creating the vSphere Tag

-First, we need to create the tag we will use to identify which VMs will have power state monitoring.
+First, we need to create the tag that we will use to identify which VMs will have power state monitoring.
 Click on Menu > Tags & Custom Attributes

 Click on Add and fill out a name